-Goals Objectives Performance Measures Recreation and Education To encourage the use where appropriate, of the Company's forests for recreational and educational purposes by both organised groups and individuals.
-To promote and manage community recreation and educational use of the Company's forests.
-The Company's forest management plan will have a section allocated to Recreation and Educational use of the forests.
-The Company will maintain a Forest Access permit system, track and report on forest recreational use statistics.
-The Company will track and report on the maintenance and development of public walking and mountain bike tracks in the Companies forests.
-Dunedin City Council Community Outcomes To contribute to, or assist where possible, with the Dunedin City Council community outcomes (as listed in the Annual Plan).
-To bring to the attention of the Shareholder any strategic or operational matters where there may be a conflict between the Dunedin City Council's community outcomes (as listed in the Annual Plan) and those of the Company and to seek the Shareholders view on these.
-The Company will be mindful that the ultimate Shareholder is the custodian of the community's interest and accepts that this may create a greater need for consultation with the ultimate Shareholder than what might be required in a normal commercial situation.
+Goals Objectives Performance Measures

+Recreation and Education

+To encourage the use where appropriate, of the Company's forests for recreational and educational purposes by both organised groups and individuals.
+The Company's forest management plan a section allocated to Recreation and Edu use of the forests.
+The Company will maintain a Forest Acces system, track and report on forest recreatuse statistics.
+The Company will track and report on the maintenance and development of public and mountain bike tracks in the Companiforests.

+Shareholder Outcomes

 To recognise and maintain the vision of our forbearers in creating the Company Forest Estate and to apply the principle of Kaitiakitanga (Guardianship and Protection).
 To maintain and grow the forest estate for future generations of Dunedin Ratepayers.
 A continued and measured expansion of the forest estate will be part of Company Strategy, actioned and tracked annually.